qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 Change the appearance of the :guilabel:`roads` layer again.

-The roads must be narrow and yellow, with a thin, pale gray outline and a thin black line in the middle.
+Make the roads narrow and yellow, with a thin, pale gray outline and a thin black line in the middle.
 Remember that you may need to change the layer rendering order via the :menuselection:`Advanced --> Symbol levels...` dialog.